elliotchau/ECO395M-Exercise-2/Problem 3/Exercise_2,_Problem_3.md

     ## [1] 0.4341027

-The true positive rate that correctly predicts viral articles that actually go viral.
+The true positive rate correctly predicts viral articles that actually go viral 21.6% of the time under this method.

 ``` r
 834/(834+3026) #(1,1)/[(1,1)+(0,1)]